 While rituximab-based chemoimmunotherapy regimens are the conventional standard of care followed by conditioning and autologous or allogeneic stem cell transplantation (SCT) in eligible patients, relapsed/refractory diffuse large B-cell lymphoma represents an area of high unmet need in non-Hodgkin’s lymphoma (NHL) due to the poor outcomes with current salvage treatment.*

 Transplantation-ineligible patients with relapsed/refractory DLBCL generally limited treatment options and overall poor treatment outcomes.
 There are also limited treatment options.
 As a result, there is a great need to develop novel agents to meet the unmet medical needs of these patients.

 Polatuzumab vedotin, an antibody-drug conjugate or ADC, targets CD79b, a surface immunoglobulin expressed on nearly all B-cell surfaces.

-The study showed improved complete response rates, Progression Free Survival (PFS) and Overall Survival (OS), compared with bendamustine and rituximab alone as well a number of patients reaching durable control without need for further therapy.
+The study showed improved complete response rates, Progression-free Survival (PFS) and Overall Survival (OS), compared with bendamustine and rituximab alone as well a number of patients reaching durable control without the need for further therapy.